MODM Clinical Trials Coordination

 PHARMACOKINETICS

-Definition of the main variables involved in the conduct of phase 1 clinical development
+Definition of the key variables involved in the conduct of Phase 1 clinical development

 PEC